 - Are you unable to adapt to a new line of work because of your condition?

 If you’re applying for SSDI, you can likely answer “yes” to all of the questions above.
 But the SSA will still want proof.
+A Social Security disability lawyer in Gainesville will be able to help you gather that proof, significantly increasing your chances of having a successful claim.

 Your condition doesn’t have to be on any specific list to count.
 If it prevents you from working, it counts as a disability for SSDI, period.
 However, some conditions are easier to get approved than others.
 For example, some conditions are listed as “disabling conditions.”
 This means the SSA has already agreed that your condition can potentially cause a disability that could prevent you from working.
 If your condition is on this list you will have an easier time making your case.